-Disability Support Services (DSS): DSS works closely with students, faculty, and staff in order to ensure that qualified students with disabilities are able to fully participate in academic programs, functions, and the facilities at CUW.
+Disability Support Services (DSS): DSS works closely with students, faculty, and staff in order to ensure that qualified students with disabilities are able to fully participate in academic programs, functions, and the facilities at CUAA.
 Students with disabilities must self-identify with DSS and submit documentation from a licensed professional of his/her disability/impairment.
-For more information on DSS or to register for accommodations, please visit: https://www.cuaa.edu/departments/arc/contact.cfm or email Disabilities Services Coordinator Becky Bloechle: Rebecca.bloechle@cuaa.edu.
+For more information on DSS or to register for accommodations, please call Disabilities Services Coordinator Kellie Durham Etzel at 734-995-7582.